QUICK ANSWER

 Is $39.99 worth it if I might pass with free prep?

 The question is not whether $39.99 is worth it in isolation.
-The question is whether $39.99 is worth it compared to the cost of failing and retaking, which is $36.75 in Pearson VUE re-sitting fees plus 2 to 4 weeks of delay.
+The question is whether $39.99 is worth it compared to the cost of failing and retaking, which is $36.75 in Pearson VUE re-sitting fees plus the calendar delay of rebuilding weak areas and finding another appointment.
 If a paid retrieval-practice tool helps you avoid one retake, it has already paid for itself financially.
 The free vs paid comparison covers this analysis in detail.

 How does Pass Florida compare to specific competitors?